Yoshy/galgen/README.md

-# Galaxy generation library for C++
+# Galaxy generation for C++

-This is a simple library for generating random galaxy-like structures.
+This is a simple example of generating random galaxy-like structures.
 It generates an array of points in 3D, roughly resembling star arrangement in real-world regular spiral galaxies.

 The library has no dependencies, except for standard C++ libraries.